 Yes, all areas can be treated with the exception of eyebrows, although the centre brow can be treated.
 One of the major benefits of the LightSheer Desire is the spot size on the hand piece, which at 22mm x 35mm makes treatment time 75% faster than traditional lasers.

 Yes it is.
 Actively growing hair follicles can be permanently destroyed, so provided the recommended course is completed we can say that the end result is permanent hair reduction.
 However, as with all depilation methods currently available, issues that will negate the success of the treatment include hormonal problems, medical issues and certain medication.
 Your therapist will explain what results you can expect at the consultation.

 As with any depilation method, it is not possible to be specific, but a number of treatments must be expected.
 The exact number will vary depending on where the hair is, what has been done to the hair in the past and, of course on the precise response of the individual.
-Hormonal circumstances will also have a significant bearing on how the treatment progresses typical treatment protocol may be suggested which consist of four to eight treatments spaced four to eight weeks apart.
+Hormonal circumstances will also have a significant bearing on how the treatment progresses.
+Typical treatment protocol may be suggested which consist of six to ten treatments spaced four to eight weeks apart.
 This may vary as to individual skin type and treatment response.

 You may experience a small but manageable sensation that we describe as a “pinch” or a “zap” when we pulse the laser.The laser technician uses the dramatically increased spot size of 22mm x 35mm combined with innovative vacuum-assist technology offered by the Lumenis Desire.
 This means it is pain free and fast.